Feature #1039

 An alternative would be to prepare the data in a separate step before passing it to ctlike.
 For the latter, we could write a ctool (or cscript), which loops over a given list of runs/observations, cuts according to the energy threshold (or other user preferences).
 The new eventlists are stored separately and already contain the necessary DS-Keywords.
 The tool could further create a proper XML observation file (pointing to the newly created FITS event files).
 Such a file could then be passed to other ctools such as ctlike.

-#24 Updated by Mayer Michael over 9 years ago
+#24 Updated by Mayer Michael about 10 years ago

 • Target version changed from 3rd coding sprint to 1.0.0